mgbpm/biofx-workflows/steps/FASTUtils.md

 * String workspace_name - required - the name of the current workspace (for secret retrieval)
 * String docker_image - required - the Docker image name:tag
 * Int batch_size - optional - the number of rows to process in each pass (FAST query), defaults to 20
+* Int disk_size - optional - the amount of disk space to request, defaults to 2 times the VCF size plus 10

 ## Output Parameters
 * File output_vcf_gz - the output VCF file